HiltonRoscoe/streamable-schematron/IMPLEMENTATION.md

 ### `off`

-When streaming is turned off (the default), rules are converted to XSLT stuctures as before, perhaps with some optimizations taking advantage of XSLT3.
+When streaming is turned off (the default), rules are converted to XSLT structures as before, perhaps with some optimizations taking advantage of XSLT3.

 ### `on`